PHYSICS

 The Department of Physics offers courses that lead to B.S., M.S., and Ph.D. degrees.

-The department recently established a new compound semiconductor research and technology laboratory consisting of Class 100 and Class 10 000 clean rooms housing a mask aligner, SEM, PECVD, RIE, UHV evaporator, magnetron sputterer, RTP, I-V, C-V and microwave measurement setups.
-Experimental research areas include STM, PL and Raman Spectroscopy and III-V micro and optoelectronic device technologies.
-Theoretical research areas include the study of scanning tunneling and force microscopy, surface physics, mesoscopic physics, superlattices, high temperature superconductivity, statistical mechanics, and quantum optics.
+The Department pursues a state-of-the-art research program.
+Research areas include the study of condensed matter physics, optoelectronic devices, nanoscience, lasers and photonics, statistical physics, material science, semiconductor physics, computational physics, ultrafast photonics, surface physics, mesoscopic physics, quantum optics, ultracold atomic physics.
+The department facilities compound semiconductor research and technology laboratory consisting of Class 100 and Class 10 000 clean rooms housing a mask aligner, SEM, PECVD, RIE, UHV evaporator, magnetron sputterer, RTP, I-V, C-V and microwave measurement setups.
+Experimental research areas include photonics, nanocrystals, lasers and optoelectronic device technologies.

 UNDERGRADUATE PROGRAM

-The undergraduate program is structured with the assumption that the student will continue his or her education towards an M.S. and a Ph.D. degree in Physics.
-The Department therefore admits a small number of highly qualified students every year.
-The program enables the student to attain a basic background in all areas of physics and at the same time provides a solid background in the area of condensed matter physics.
-A number of elective courses are offered for students whose interests may develop in other areas.
+The aim of the Physics Department is to educate the future scientists who can make original and advanced research at international level in fundamental physics or in its high technology applications in close relationship with other basic science and engineering departments.
+The undergraduate program is structured with the assumption that the all of the students will continue his or her education towards an M.S. and a Ph.D. degree in Physics.
+The Department therefore admits a small number of talented and highly qualified students every year.
+The program enables the student to attain a solid background in all areas of physics.
+A number of elective courses are offered for students whose interests developed in various areas of physics.

 FIRST YEAR